The Parametrised Complexity of Counting Small Sub-Hypergraphs: Technical overview

 \subsection{Fractional (co-independent) edge-cover number}

-\Cref{thm:classification_subsprob,{thm:classification_indsubsprob}} refer to the fractional co-independent edge-cover number and to the fractional edge-cover number.
+\Cref{thm:classification_subsprob,thm:classification_indsubsprob} refer to the fractional co-independent edge-cover number and to the fractional edge-cover number.
 The latter notion was introduced by Grohe and Marx~\cite{GroheM14}, but the former appears to be new.
 We introduce both notions here.